thomasleveil/b3-plugin-poweradminbf3/README.rst

   swap player A's team/squad with player B's team/squad

 !setnextmap <map partial name>
-  select the next map to load after current round
+  select the next map to load after current round.
+If the map is not in the current map rotation list, then it is added with the current gamemode and current number of rounds.

 !punkbuster <punkbuster command>
   run a punkbuster command